Paterson Great Falls

 Parking: N40.91533° W74.17992°

 Paterson Great Falls NHP Parking Lot, 72 McBride Ave Ext, Paterson, NJ 07501.
-Garden State Parkway N to exit 155.
+If approaching from Garden State Parkway N take exit 155.
 Rt 19 towards Paterson.
 L on Grande, R on Spruce, R on McBride.
 Parking lot on left.
 Full directions on the park site.

 Related: Waterfalls in NJ / Best Waterfall Hikes in NJ